 Todt unmoved by Vergne extreme diet hospital story 8 April, 2014 FIA President Jean Todt insists that he is not moved by claims that extreme diets are putting Formula 1 drivers at risk.
 As the heavier 2014 cars struggle to get beneath the 692 kg minimum weight limit, reports of drivers deliberately dehydrating, fasting and even fainting have been swirling in the paddock.
 Toro Rosso’s Jean-Eric Vergne says he even visited hospital after the Australian Grand Prix.
 “I did a diet this winter but you get to certain limits that the body can no longer take,” he said, clearly urging for an increase in the weight limit.
 But Todt, the president of the FIA, said it is up to the drivers to manage their weight loss in a healthy way within the existing rules.
 “Honestly, I don’t know why a driver…I think normally you can do a good diet and not have to go to hospital because you have been losing some kilos,” he is quoted by the Telegraph.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.